 Photomatix Pro 5.1

-The latest Photomatix Pro 5 has a significant improved engine for HDR processing and addresses a few problems that the older versions had.
+The latest Photomatix Pro 5 has a significantly improved engine for HDR processing and addresses a few problems that the older versions had.
 For example, ghosting effect, less robust color and contrast adjustment and sharpening.

 The layout is also more user-friendly.
 If you are serious about HDR and need a good software that you can trust, try it for free before you buy.
 If you decide to purchase it, remember to use the code “Fotographee” to get yourself a 15% discount!